About the Scientific Advisory Board

 President, American Association for the Treatment of Opioid Dependence

 Mr. Parrino has been involved in the delivery of health care and substance abuse treatment since 1974.
 He received both a Baccalaureate in Psychology (1974) and a Masters in Health Policy, Planning and Administration (1982) from New York University.

 Mr. Parrino served as the Director of the Gramercy Park Medical Group, an outpatient methadone treatment program, from 1980 to 1994.
-He also served as President of the National Development and Research Institutes, Inc. (NDRI) and was the Chair of New York City's Health Systems Agency's Technical Advisory Group on Substance Abuse.
+He also served as President of the National Development and Research Institutes, Inc. (NDRI).

 Sidney H. Schnoll, MD, PhD

 Vice President, Pharmaceutical Risk Management Services, PinneyAssociates, Inc.

 Dr. Schnoll is an internationally recognized expert in addiction and pain management who has applied his extensive experience in academic medicine to the issues of risk management.
 He played an active role in developing the Independent Steering Committee (ISC) for tramadol, which resulted in Ultram® being launched as an unscheduled analgesic.
 As part of the ISC, he was the principal investigator on the health care professional surveillance project.